kvitka-software/kvitka-web/content/service/codereview.md

 +++
-title = "Code review"
+title = "Code Audit"
 weight = 1
 +++

 We measure code quality.
-Whether you need improvements in your product or a full-blown pre-acquisition due diligence process – our services give you full insight into the quality of a codebase and the abilities of a technical team.
+Whether you need a full-blown pre-acquisition due diligence process, or just want to improve your product – our services give you full insight into the quality of a codebase and the abilities of a technical team.

 <!--more-->